Why Georgia and New Jersey?

-Will the counselors tell others about the private things their clients share?
+Will the clinicians tell others about the private things their clients share?

 All sessions are private and confidential.
 What your child talks about during their appointment will not be shared with their parents, school, or anyone else.
 There are a few exceptions to this rule.
 If the counselor thinks their client is a threat to themself or someone else, they may recommend further, more-intensive care.
 If their client shares information about child abuse, the counselor will be required to report this information to child protective services or the police.